What is RNA interference (RNAi)?

 Role of siRNA and miRNA in the RNAi Pathway

-siRNA and miRNA are short RNA molecules that regulate gene expression.
-They are integrated into a protein complex called the RISC, where they act as guides to silence specific target mRNAs through complementary base-pairing interactions.
-By binding to their complementary target mRNAs, siRNAs and miRNAs facilitate mRNA degradation or inhibit translation, thereby controlling the expression of the corresponding genes.
+siRNA and miRNA are short RNA molecules that regulate gene expression by guiding the RISC complex to silence target mRNAs through complementary base-pairing interactions.
+By binding to their target mRNAs, siRNAs and miRNAs promote mRNA degradation or inhibit translation, thus controlling the expression of the associated genes.

 Applications of RNAi